AlexandreToyer/opensearchserver-docker/README.md

 Data folder is stored on host system.
 For instance after having created an index named `test`:

 ![OpenSearchServer and Docker](docker_oss_2.png)

+#### When using boot2docker

+First use command `boot2docker ip` to get IP used by boot2docker.
+Then use this IP and the port used by Docker to access OpenSearchServer, for example `192.168.59.103:49185`.

 ## Create several containers
 It's now possible to create several containers: